top of page

 For most of my life, I've been a person who quits everything I start, plagued by self-doubt and a "never good at anything" internal narrative playing on repeat.

 All of this happened after falling short in my search for relatable running content.
 I was so desperate to find someone posting about their imperfect struggle-filled life that I decided to do it myself.
 I thought I was just sharing my experience, but as I was running the NYC Marathon and meeting hundreds of people from my audience, it dawned on me that I'm actually inspiring and motivating people.
+It turns out that some people (myself included) are more inspired by people who look like they do and are accomplishing things they thought were unattainable as opposed to people who look like professional athletes doing fast runny things.

 Mrs. Space Cadet finishing the NYC Marathon in 2021